- Letter of application example

 Dread writing cover letters?
 Read our guide to learn how to write a great cover letter that convinces hiring managers you’re the ideal person for the job.

-Before you start writing your letter of application, research the company and read the job posting carefully so you know how to describe your experience in a way that gets the employer’s attention.
+Before you start writing your letter of application, research the company and read the job posting carefully so you know what the employer is looking for in an applicant.

 1. Put your contact information in your letter of application header

-Your letter of application’s header should match your resume header and provide your basic contact information to make it easy for hiring managers to invite you for interviews.
+Your letter of application’s header should match your resume header and include your:

 - Name